donia-lab/MetaBGC/MetaBGC-Development/README.md

     7. --pair_fmt, required=True: {single, split, interleaved} Paired-end information.
     8. --R1_file_suffix, required=False: Suffix including extension of the file name specifying the forward reads.
 Not specified for single or interleaved reads.
 Example: .R1.fastq
     9. --R2_file_suffix, required=False: Suffix including extension of the file name specifying the reverse reads.
 Not specified for single or interleaved reads.
 Example: .R2.fastq
 	10. --tp_genes_nucl, required=True: Nucleotide sequence of the full-length true-positive genes in the synthetic dataset in multi-FASTA format.
+This can be generated using the "metabgc findtp" module.
     11. --F1_Thresh, required=False: Threshold of the F1 score for selection of high performance spHMMs (Def.=0.5).
     12. --blastn_search_directory, required=False: Directory with BLAST search of the synthetic read files against the TP genes.
 Computed if not provided.
 To compute seperately, please see job_scripts in development.
     13. --hmm_search_directory, required=False: Directory with HMM searches of the synthetic read files against all the spHMMs.
 Computed if not provided.
 To compute seperately, please see job_scripts in development.